 A purchased call option on a particular instrument gives a fund the right to buy, and obligates the seller to sell, the underlying instrument at the exercise price at any time during the option period.
 The purchaser of an index call option has the right to receive a cash payment equal to any appreciation in the value of the index over the exercise price of the call option as of the valuation date of the option.
 Because their exercise is settled in cash, sellers of index call options cannot provide in advance for their potential settlement obligations by acquiring and holding the underlying securities.
 A fund may also write (i.e., sell) call options on instruments in which it may invest and to enter into closing purchase transactions with respect to such options.
 A call option is an option in which a fund, in return for a premium, gives another party a right to buy specified instruments owned by the fund at a specified future date and price set at the time of the contract.
-A fund's ability to sell the instrument underlying a call option may be limited while the option is in effect unless the fund enters into a closing purchase transaction.
-Uncovered calls have speculative characteristics and are riskier than covered calls because there is no underlying instrument held by a fund that can act as a partial hedge.
+A fund's ability to sell the instrument underlying instrument held by a fund that can act as a partial hedge.
 If the fund does not own the instrument underlying a written call option, it may be required to generate cash to purchase the security to meet the requirements of the option.
 As the writer of index call options, a fund will be responsible, during the option's life, for any increases in the value of the index above the exercise price of the call option.
 When an index call option is exercised, a fund will be required to deliver an amount of cash determined by the excess of the value of the index at contract termination over the exercise price of the option.

 In a put option spread, a fund writes out-of-the money index put options in combination with the purchase of index put options at a higher exercise price.
 This combination protects a fund against a decline in the index price, but only to the stated exercise price of the index option written.
 The premium received for writing a put option on an index offsets, in part, the premium paid to purchase the index put option.
 Put option spreads are designed to protect against a decline in value of an index to the extent of the difference between a put option purchased and a put option sold on the index.
-Entering into put option spreads is typically less expensive than a strategy of only purchasing index put options and in a flat to upwardly moving market may benefit the fund by reducing the cost of the downside protection, however, the downside protection is limited as compared to just owning an index put option.
-Accordingly, at times when a fund owns a put option spread instead of just owning an index put option, the fund's risk of loss will be greater to the extent that the index's loss exceeds the difference between the exercise price of the put option purchased and the put option written.
+Entering into put option spreads is typically less expensive than a strategy of only purchasing index put options and in a flat to upwardly moving market may benefit the fund by reducing the cost of the downside protection, however, the downside protection is limited as compared to just owning an index put option, the fund's risk of loss will be greater to the extent that the index's loss exceeds the difference between the exercise price of the put option written.